ShiJbey/TDRS/README.md

 ## What this project is **NOT**

-This project does not contain code for autonomous character decision making or text generation.
+This project does not contain code for autonomous character decision-making or text generation.
 TDRS is a solution for modeling dynamic relationships and making the data available to other systems in a game.
 You can think of it like a physics engine.
 It exists to do one thing well and support the rest of the design.

 ## Project contents

 This repository contains a Unity project with Unity-TDRS added as an embedded package.
-Package-specific code can be found in the `Packages/Unity-TDRS` directory.
+The package-specific code can be found in the `Packages/Unity-TDRS` directory.
 All other data found in the `Assets` folder belong to the samples and are not included in the final package distribution.

 ## Installation instructions

 The following are instructions for installing `Unity-TDRS` into your Unity project.
 This project uses semantic versioning.
-So major version numbers will have breaking changes.
+So, major version numbers will have breaking changes.
 Minor version changes will mostly contain new features, but there is always a chance of a breaking change.
 Please check the [CHANGE LOG](./CHANGELOG.md) or release notes to see what changed between releases.

 ### Installing from tarball (Recommended)

-It's recommended that you download the latest release from the [Releases](https://github.com/ShiJbey/Unity-TDRS/releases) page, as the GitHub version might be unstable.
-Also, you can access previous releases, if needed.
+You should download the latest release from the [Releases](https://github.com/ShiJbey/Unity-TDRS/releases) page, as the GitHub version might be unstable.
+Also, you can access previous releases if needed.

-1. Please find your desired release and under `Assets` download the `Source code (tar.gz)` option.
+1. Find your desired release.
+2. Download the `unity-tdrs_<VERSION>.tar.gz` from under the `Assets` dropdown (<VERSION> should be the release version you intend to download).
+3. Open your project in Unity
-2. With Unity open, in the top toolbar navigate to `Window > Package Manager`.
+4. Navigate to `Window > Package Manager` in the top menu.
-3. Click the `+` icon in the top left and select `Add package from tarball...`.
+5. Click the `+` icon in the top left and select `Add package from tarball...`.
-4. Find and select the downloaded source code
+6. Find and select the downloaded tarball

-### Installing from GitHub
+### Installing using GitHub link

-This installs the current version of the package as it is on the main repository branch.
-This method is **NOT** guaranteed to download the most recent/stable release.
-Use this method if there are no releases available or you want to try out experimental and unfinished features.
-However, If you would like to download a stable release, please use the preceding `Installing from tarball` instructions.
+This method installs the current version of the package as it is on the `main` repository branch.
+Please note that installing using a GitHub link is  **NOT** guaranteed to download the most recent/stable release.
+Use this method if no releases are available or you want to try experimental and unfinished features.
+However, if you would like to download a stable release, please follow the preceding `Installing from tarball` instructions.

+1. Open your project in Unity
-1. With Unity open, in the top toolbar navigate to `Window > Package Manager`.
+2. Navigate to `Window > Package Manager` in the top menu.
 2. Click the `+` icon in the top left and select `Add package from git URL...`.
-3. Paste the following link `https://github.com/ShiJbey/Unity-TDRS.git`.
+3. Paste the following URL `https://github.com/ShiJbey/Unity-TDRS.git`

 ## Dependencies